justinekizhak/dotfiles-v2/README.md

 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting/tree/ad522a091429ba180c930f84b2a023b40de4dbcc): Provides fish style syntax highlighting for zsh.
 * [ohmyzsh](https://github.com/robbyrussell/oh-my-zsh/tree/291e96dcd034750fbe7473482508c08833b168e3): Borrowed things like tab completion, fixing ls, tmux's vi-mode plugin.
 * [vimode-zsh](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/vi-mode) allows you to hit `esc` and navigate the current buffer using vim movement keys.
+* There is a `script` folder where you can copy paste custom shell scripts to use it directly from the terminal.
+No more typing the full path of your custom script.
+Just make sure the scripts have executable permissions.
+You can do that by `sudo chmod 755 filename`

 ## [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor))

-* My vimrc file.
+* I use `Vundle` for all my plugin installation.
+And the `deploy` script would have already installed all the plugins.
+You are free to modify the `vimrc.vim` file in the folder and comment out the plugins you don't want to install beforehand, that way Vundle won't download it in the first place.
+* The vim folder also has a `en.utf-8.add` file which will be your custom dictionary.

 ## [Tmux](https://en.wikipedia.org/wiki/Tmux)

 * Ctrl-B has been remapped to the backtick character (&#96;).
 If you want to type the actual backtick character (&#96;) itself, just hit the key twice.
 * `%` has been remapped to `v`.
 * Use vim movement keys for moving between panes.
 * Copy buffer is coppied to xclip.
 * Status bar tells you date, time, user, and hostname.
 Especially useful with nested ssh sessions.